bcgov/design-system/components/about/about.md

 author: ksingbeil
 ---

-> [!WARNING]
-> This version of the design system is archived, and is no longer supported.
+**Note:** This version of the design system is archived, and is no longer supported.
 Visit [gov.bc.ca/designsystem](https://gov.bc.ca/designsystem) to learn more about the new B.C.
 Design System.

 ## About The Design System